 Source: The Family Handyman

-It’s essential to be realistic about your skill level.
-Though it doesn’t exactly take a pro to install most types of flooring, it does require someone with a little DIY experience, most importantly the ability to properly measure and re-measure to avoid mistakes.
+Most types of bathroom flooring can easily be installed by homeowners, even if they’re not professionals.
+However, it’s essential to be realistic about your skill level.
+Though it doesn’t exactly take a pro to install most types of flooring, it does require someone with a little DIY experience: most importantly, the ability to properly measure and re-measure to avoid mistakes.

-Seems or joints that are too far apart are a magnet for water and moisture.
-If this moisture seeps beneath your flooring, then mold, rot, and a floor replacement are likely in your near future.
+Another thing to keep in mind is that, while normal flooring can easily be installed by an average Joe, bathroom flooring requires much more precision.
+Seams or joints that are too far apart are a magnet for water and moisture pooling.
+If moisture seeps beneath your flooring, then mold, rot, and a floor replacement are likely in your home’s future.

 II.
 More Details

 Here are some other important factors to consider when buying bathroom flooring.

 Think about the overall style of your bathroom when selecting your flooring.
 For example, if you’re going for a modern look, try a modern material like concrete, granite stone tile, or terrazzo.
 Those who want a more traditional look should consider flooring materials such as natural hardwood, engineered hardwood, and porcelain tile.

 B. Cost and Budget